trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-tznft.md

 To run this tutorial you need Node.JS, NPM, and Docker Desktop to install and use the `tznft` CLI tool, which helps you create and test NFT collections on Tezos.

-- Install Node.JS version 18 (not 20) and NPM.
+- Install Node.JS version 18 (no later) and NPM.
 See https://nodejs.org/.
 You can verify that they are installed by running these commands: